jyeunicepark/blog/bookshelf.md

 If my initial goal was to read more, the next was to read more and widely, and now it is to read widely and also in depth.

-I am still struggling to incorporate the Classics which are the tenements of St John's Great Books program, but will surely read at least 5 books (excluding the Bible, both Old and New Testament, which I read daily as a Christian).
+I am still struggling to incorporate the Classics which are the tenements of St John's Great Books program, but will surely read at least 5 books (excluding the Bible, both Old and New Testament, which I read daily).

 Highly recommended books are in **bold**